Noam Gonick: Film and television

-In 2016 he was one of the directors of the documentary series Taken for Aboriginal People’s Television Network, about murdered and missing Indigenous women.
+In 2016 he was one of the directors of the documentary series Taken for Aboriginal People's Television Network, about murdered and missing Indigenous women.

+In 2025, his film Parade: Queer Acts of Love and Resistance premiered as the opening film of the Hot Docs Canadian International Documentary Festival.

 Installation

 Gonick's installation art began in 2005 with a collaboration with Rebecca Belmore at the Venice Biennale.

 Wildflowers of Manitoba (2007) is a performance piece and film installation created with Luis Jacob.
 A geodesic dome is furnished as a teenaged bedroom, and includes images of homoeroticism.
 It premiered at the Berlin International Film Festival, and has been exhibited worldwide.

 Precious Blood (2007), commissioned by the Ontario College of Art and Design, was a video of interviews with girlfriends and friends of inmates on the façade a scale model of the Provincial Remand Centre in Winnipeg.

 Commerce Court (2008) is a satire on corruption in the financial industry.
 Projected originally onto a six-story building in Commerce Court, the world headquarters of the Canadian Imperial Bank of Commerce, it features a performance by Roman Danylo as a banker having a nervous breakdown.
 The installation premiered at Toronto's Nuit Blanche.

 No Safe Words (2009) is a multi-channel video installation uses sports broadcasts to examine athletic stadiums as sites of violence.
 The piece, broadcast originally during Toronto's 2008 Pride March, has also been interpreted as a commentary on the deradicalization of the gay pride movement.

 Gonick and Bernie Miller collaborated on Bloody Saturday, a public monument in Winnipeg commemorating the 1919 general strike which was unveiled in 2019.
 Bapiiwin, a design by Gonick and Belmore for the planned LGBTQ2+ National Monument in Ottawa, was named as one of the five finalists in the design competition in November 2021, although it was not ultimately selected as the final winner.